ianjones/sumpuzzles/README.md

 # sumpuzzles
-User guidance for the sumpuzzles resource
+Repository for the sumpuzzles resource